Sergon10/calliope-bots/README.md

   Run the command from the folder containing `config.json` (`cd` into it).

 * **Chrome launch failure**
   Verify the `chromeExecutablePath` in `config.json` and close any open Chrome windows.
+If a parent directory contains a `package.json`: add an empty `package.json` in the working folder to prevent npx from changing the `cwd` (`config.json` not found error).

 * **Not logged into ChatGPT**
   The bot uses your saved session.
 Manually log in via Chrome and ensure `chromeUserDataDir` points to the correct profile folder.